-A: High season is December 21 through May 7th.
-Low season is May 8 through December 20th.
+A: High season is December 21 through April 1st.
+Low season is May 1t through December 20th.

 A: Yes.
 We allow small pets on our property.
-There is a $50 pet sanitation fee that is non-refundable and it is $20 per day of your stay.
+There is a $50 pet sanitation fee deposit is non-refundable and extra daily $10 .
 The pet sanitation fee is due at the time of the booking and the per day fee is calculated upon arrival.
-We have deer on our property that are part of our family and require that all owners keep their dog on a leash when outside on the property.
 If your pet damages the room or any property of the room, this amount will be charged to the credit card on file but generally all of our owners are very considerate and we don't have any issues!
-We allow all service animals and pets under 15 pounds.
-Also, you may not leave your pet alone on the property if your pet barks and disturbs other guests.
-We may have dog-sitters available for an additional fee, but please contact us!
+We allow all service animals and pets under 15 pounds with fee listed above.
+You CANNOT leave your pet alone on the property .
+We may have dog-sitters available for an additional fee, please contact us!

-A: Currently, Lands End does not have an all inclusive package, but we are working on implementing one for guests that prefer an all-inclusive experience!
+A: Currently, Lands End does not have an all inclusive package.

 Yes.
 All of our rooms are subject to 15% Honduran sales tax and 4% Roatan Tourism tax.
 When you book through our online system, our room rates availability are calculated before taxes.
-Upon payment, on your invoice, you will see the applicable taxes for your stay.
-All taxes are due upon arrival at Lands End.
+Upon payment, on your final invoice, you will see the applicable taxes for your reservation.

 A: Not at all.
 Almost all people speak English if you are in the West End or West Bay areas!